-Keywords. celestial mechanics, methods: analytical, secular dynamics, relativistic effects, extrasolar planetary systems, normal forms
+Keywords. secular dynamics, relativistic effects, extrasolar planetary systems, celestial mechanics, normal forms, analytic methods

 1. Introduction

 The study of the secular evolution of planetary systems is a long standing and challenging problem.
 The discoveries of hundreds of extrasolar planetary systems raised many interesting problems concerning their long-term evolution.
 In the present paper, we study the secular dynamics of two non-resonant coplanar planets in an extrasolar system.
 We extend the Lagrange-Laplace theory to high order and include the main relativistic effects.